Icebreaker Activities for New Roommates

 If you're new to town, but your new roommate isn't, ask him or her to show you around the neighborhood.
 Explore your surroundings on foot, or go for a drive if one of you has a car.
 You can check out his or her favorite places, like a local bar, restaurant or store.

-If you’re both new to town, do a bit of research before you leave your apartment, finding out which attractions are nearby that you can visit, or read some Yelp reviews on local restaurants to figure out where to go for dinner.
+If you're both new to town, do a bit of research before you leave your apartment.
+Find nearby attractions that you can visit, or read some Yelp reviews on local restaurants to figure out where to go for dinner.

 Work On Decorating

 Become better roomies by putting your energy into decorating your new place.
 Go to the store together to pick out paintings, blankets, rugs or tables that you both like.

 Along the way, you'll begin to get an idea of your new roomie's style.